Public Health (H)

 Recommended: H 581

-H 575, EVALUATION OF HEALTH PROMOTION AND EDUCATION PROGRAMS, 3 Credits
+H 575, EVALUATION OF HEALTH PROMOTION PROGRAMS, 4 Credits

 Provides theoretical and practical bases for program evaluation.
-Develops basic skills in a variety of approaches to evaluation, including techniques that are particularly suitable for evaluating health promotion, community health improvement, and related health and social services programs.
-Course learning is synthesized through designing an evaluation framework and methodology for a relevant program.
+Develops basic skills in a variety of approaches to evaluation, including techniques that are suitable for evaluating health promotion, community health improvement, public health programs, and related health and social services programs.
+Synthesizes course learning through designing a program plan including an evaluation framework, methodology, stakeholder and cross-sector partners identification, measurement and assessment tools, and analytical plan for a relevant program.
+Discusses and reflects on data justice to ensure equity-focused data prioritization, collection, interpretation, and ownership.

-Prerequisite: H 513 with B- or better or H 515 with B- or better or HHS 514 with B- or better
+Prerequisite: HHS 523 with B- or better or H 515 (may be taken concurrently) with B- or better or HHS 533 (may be taken concurrently) with B- or better or HHS 534 (may be taken concurrently) with B- or better

 Available via Ecampus